Bikeman868/OwinFramework.Authorization/README.md

 This package contains an implementation of `IIdentityData` and `IAuthorizationData` using the Prius ORM.
 The Prius ORM has drivers for a number of popular relational database engines.

+### Owin.Framework.Authorization.Ui

+This package contains a user interface for manag8ng groups, roles and permissions.